Ab initio study of Proximity-Induced Superconductivity in PbTe/Pb heterostructures: Introduction

-In this work, we investigate from first--prinicples proximity effects in a PbTe/Pb heterostructure (HS), focusing on the conditions required for MZMs to emerge.
-All our findings are obtained using the recently implemented \textsc{SIESTA}-BdG method~\cite{reho2024density, garcia2020siesta}, which solves the Kohn-Sham Density Functional Theory and Bogoliubov--de Gennes equations to describe on the same footing the normal and superconducting properties.
-We discuss how the electrostatic environment at the interface is critical for the emergence of MZMs.
+In this paper, we investigate from \textit{first--principles} proximity effects in a PbTe/Pb HS.
+We predict how the structural, electronic (charge transfer, potential drops, band offset), and superconducting properties of the individual materials are modified when they constitute an interface.
+In particular, we find that the properties of the materials are resilient to strain and doping.
+All of our findings are obtained using the recently implemented \textsc{SIESTA}-BdG method~\cite{reho2024density, garcia2020siesta}, which simultaneously solves the Kohn-Sham Density Functional Theory and Bogoliubov--de Gennes equations to describe the normal and superconducting properties on the same footing.
 We find significant band bending at the interface, leading to charge transfer from PbTe to Pb, and affecting the position of the chemical potential.
-In the superconducting state we observe a soft BCS--like SC gap, indicating a weak SC--coupling between PbTe and Pb.
-We predict a proximity--induced superconducting gap in PbTe and a softening of Pb SC gap (with respect to bulk).
-We show that the superconducting anomalous charge density ($\chi(\rr)$) emerging at the interface is anisotropic.
-Our findings are robust against lattice deformations (strain) and applied electric field.
+In the superconducting state we observe a BCS--like SC gap with a coupling between PbTe and Pb of intermediate strength, namely the states of the HS around the Fermi energy are predominantly of semiconductor character.
+We predict a proximity--induced superconducting gap in PbTe and a poisoning of Pb SC gap (with respect to bulk).
+The relevance of such induced superconductivity extends to physical mechanisms where states near the Fermi surface play a central role.
+Moreover, we show that the superconducting anomalous charge density $\chi(\rr)$ emerging at the interface is anisotropic in real space.
 In particular, the induced SC gap at the interface is resilient under lattice strain.